 Scrubs are the usual uniform worn by all nurses in their healthcare facilities.
 Apart from making it trouble-free for the patients to recognize the nurses, scrubs provide numerous benefits to them.

-Scrubs helps them to identify the bodily fluids and contaminants, costs less to replace, protect personal clothing, and can be cleaned using heat or harsh chemicals.
+Scrubs help them to identify bodily fluids and contaminants, costs less to replace, protect personal clothing, and can be cleaned using heat or harsh chemicals.

 So, why do nurses wear scrubs?

 From a social perspective, scrubs worn by nurses create the kind of identification that the uniforms of firefighters or police officers do.

 Scrubs make the abilities and professions of the nurses clear to the general public by their appearance.

 Related articles of ours: